cyberphor/knowledge-base/cloud/monitoring/README.md

 * Error: number of errors
 * Garbage Collector: time it takes to clean memory

-**Application Performance Monitors** (APMs)
+**Application Performance Monitors**
-APMs are used to provide high-level and customer-oriented metrics.
+[Application Performance Monitors (APMs)](/cloud/monitoring/apm.md) are used to provide high-level and customer-oriented metrics.
 Below are some examples.
 * 5-star ratings
 * Service abandonments (the time difference between a customer giving up before an app provides a service)
 * Logon frequency

 ### Logs
 A log is a table of data used to record an event.
-A log can be generated using multiple metrics.
-For example, a log of process execution would consist of the following metrics:
+A log can be generated using multiple [metrics](/cloud/monitoring/README.md#metrics).
+For example, a log of process execution would consist of the following [metrics](/cloud/monitoring/README.md#metrics):
 * Resource usage
 * Duration
 * Concurrency information